 With an abundance of special offers available picking a broadband plan is hard enough.
 Add in the fact that 1.
 We’re now more internet-dependent than ever and 2.
-The emergence of streaming TV services has woken up the binge-watcher in all of us; figuring out exactly how much data you’re burning through each month is mind-boggling, to say the least.
+The emergence of streaming TV services has woken up the binge-watcher in all of us.
+So which data limit is right for me?

-So how can you make a better choice?
-Look at your internet habits.
-Some online activities are known to use hundreds of bytes, while other can require almost no data across the month.
+The best way to understand your limit is to look at your internet habits.
+Some online activities are known to use hundreds of bytes, while others can require almost no data across the month.

 Thankfully, more and more ISPs are currently offering unlimited plans.
 Especially since the NBN rollout is going according to plan.
 By now, nearly one in three Australians can connect to the speedy network.
 As a result, there’s been a surge in affordable offers from fresh NBN providers, so you’re basically spoilt for choice.
 If you’re an avid user, the choice is clear.